I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	if the damage is less than zero, let the damage be zero;
 	decide on the damage.[* This phrase calculates the actual strength cost to a given person of casting a given spell, and as we see this cost is reduced if the person is carrying a "magic staff"-like item.]

 A strength potion is a kind of thing.
-A potion has a die roll called additional strength.
-Instead of examining a potion, say "[The noun] is a [additional strength] strength potion."
+A strength potion has a die roll called additional strength.
+Instead of examining a strength potion, say "[The noun] is a [additional strength] strength potion."
 A strength potion is usually sustenance.

 Instead of eating or drinking a strength potion:
 	remove the noun from play;
 	say "You swallow [the noun], gaining ";
 	let the extra be the roll of the additional strength of the noun;
 	increase the strength of the player by the extra;
-	if the strength of the player is greater than the permanent strength of the player begin;
-		change the strength of the player to the permanent strength of the player;
+	if the strength of the player is greater than the permanent strength of the player: change the strength of the player to the permanent strength of the player;
 		say " - more than enough to restore you to full strength.";
 		stop;
-	end if;
 	say " strength points."

 A scroll is a kind of thing.
 A scroll has a spell called the inscribed spell.
 A scroll is paper.
 The description of a scroll is "Careful to take only a glance, you see that [the item described] is inscribed with the runes of the [inscribed spell] spell."
 After printing the name of a scroll while taking inventory: say " (bearing the [inscribed spell] spell)".[* Scrolls will be the player's objects of desire, since they carry new spells to be memorised and added to the player's current repertoire.]